-- a) the price control conditions which shall apply to Heathrow Airport Ltd from 1 January 2022 (referred to by the CAA as the 'H7' Review), - b) a new regulatory approach and policy in respect of the regulation of additional runway capacity in South East England, the following charges will be applied to Heathrow Airport Ltd. For the 12 month period ended 31 March 2023, the CAA will invoice the internal costs on a quarterly basis up to a maximum cost of £827,000 and also invoice quarterly in arrears for recovery of the external adviser costs up to a maximum value of £4,370,000, payable in both cases on invoice and payable on demand to the CAA.
+- a) the price control conditions which shall apply to Heathrow Airport Ltd from 1 January 2022 (referred to by the CAA as the 'H7' Review) and from 1 January 2027 (referred to as the 'H8' review), - b) a new regulatory approach and policy in respect of the regulation of additional runway capacity in Southeast England, - c) any subsequent appeals made by Heathrow Airport Ltd on the price control conditions, the following charges will be applied to Heathrow Airport Ltd. For the 12-month period ended 31 March 2025, the CAA will invoice the internal costs on a quarterly basis up to a maximum cost of £939,276 and also invoice quarterly in arrears for recovery of the external adviser costs up to a maximum value of £2,369,250, payable in both cases on invoice and payable on demand to the CAA.